4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/10-Create_a_new_function/README.md

 hello("Jose") // This will print "Hello! my name is Jose" in the console
 ```

-In this block of code we are declaring a function which receives one argument, `myName` which is whatever string (ideally a name) that you choose when calling the function, this will then print in the console the string we declared in the body of the function which is `"Hello! my name is *myName*"` with whatever name we used.
+In this block of code we are declaring a function which receives one argument, `myName` which is whatever string (ideally a name) that you choose when calling the function, this will then print in the console the string we declared in the body of the function which is `"Hello! my name is {myName}"` with whatever name we used.

 ## 📝 Instructions: